parthpakhare-dotcom/Data-Analysis-with-Python/Chapter2.3.md

 However, the `astype()` function cannot handle the invalid values (like `NaN`).
 So use it when you're sure all the values are valid.
 Else you can just use the general and efficient function `to-numeric` because it has the `errors="coerce"` attribute to handle invalid values:
 `df["price"] = pd.to_numeric(df["price"], errors="coerce")`
 ![after](image-21.png)
-See, now the data type is correctly assigned
+See, now the data type is correctly assigned.